ethanniser/effect-workshop/README.md

 For parts 2 and 3, we will be rewriting a non-effect application to effect.
 The project folder contains the non-effect application, and is where if you want to follow along, you can modify the code to use effect.

+##### `AFTER_THE_WORKSHOP.md`

+To reinforce your learning, I've provided some ideas for how to expand each project when you get home.
+Try them out on your own, and if you need help feel free to reach out to me on discord- I'd love to see how people approach each problem.

 #### `breakpoints`

 For parts 2 & 3, 'breakpoints' defines each of the steps we will take to refactor the non-effect application to effect.
 Each file is a folder.
 All changes between steps are described in the `changes.md` file.